glouppe/info8006-introduction-to-ai/pacman/README.md

  - ```s.isWin()``` : Returns True if the state is in a *winning end*.
  - ```s.isLose()``` : Returns True if the state is in a *losing end*.

+ Implementation examples are provided in `humanagent.py` and `randomagent.py`.

 ### Illegal moves

 You need to ensure that your agent always returns a legal move.
 If it is not the case, the previous move is repeated if it is still legal.
-Otherwise, it remains in in the same location.
+Otherwise, it remains in the same location.

 ---